TonyKrueger/Savings-Calc-2025/README.md

 # Savings Calculator 2025

 A modern savings calculator built with React, TypeScript, and Tailwind CSS.
-This application helps users plan their financial future by providing advanced savings calculations and visualizations.
+This application helps users see their savings when using a Central Boiler Furnace.

 ## Features (Coming Soon)